mojtabamza/EmbeddedCppToturial/Project_3/README.md

-# A Data Observer Project
+# An Observer Pattern Project